sinclairzx81/sidewinder/libs/client/readme.md

 ## WebSocketClient

-The `WebSocketClient` connects to `WebSocketService` implementations.
-This client type provides the same functionality as the `WebClient` but additionally supports bi-directional method invocation; allowing the service to execute functions on the client.
-The following example creates a `WebSocketClient` that connects to a `WebSocketService` that carries out a long running rendering task.
+The WebSocketClient connects to WebSocketService implementations.
+This client type provides the same functionality as the WebClient but offers additional support for bi-directional method invocation.
+The following example creates a WebSocketClient that connects to a WebSocketService that carries out a long running rendering task.
 We expect that this task will take a some time to complete, so this service provides a `progress` notification event (as informed by the Contract) to notify the client of rendering progress.

 <details>
   <summary>Contract</summary>